 For detailed steps, see Configuring analytics and reports for adaptive forms.

-To create and run A/B tests for your adaptive forms, configure Target in AEM Forms as described in Set up and integrate Target in AEM Forms.
+To create and run A/B tests for your adaptive forms, configure Target in AEM forms as described in Set up and integrate Target in AEM forms.

-As your customers access and interact with forms on which you have enabled Analytics, their interactions are captured in highly secured Analytics databases.
+As your customers access and interact with forms and documents on which you have enabled Analytics, their interactions are captured in highly secured Analytics databases.
 The databases are segmented by clients and accessible via secure connections.

 - On AEM server, navigate to Forms > Forms & Documents.